 Las Palmeras del Califa is located just a half minutes walk from Hotel La Casa del Califa and shares the hotel Reception and Breakfast area.
 Much of the building overlooks the Jardín del Califa and it gets its name from the view overlooking the Califa palms and the palm filled Plaza de España.

 Las Palmeras is located right next to what would have been the principal entrance to Vejer in the medieval era and it has an important aspect overlooking the valley.
 The house possibly belonged to a merchant with stabling in the courtyard (now under the pool area) and direct access to the Plaza (the main market of the Medina) making it a property of some distinction in its time.
 Small rooms and a labyrinthine layout indicate that the house dates from some time between the 12th. and 14th. century.
 Today the brick built Moorish arches and the distinctive double mouthed cistern (14m. deep) are the principal remnants left of this time.

 The rooms are spread out over 3 floors with the swimming pool and terrace on the bottom floor.
 Extensive views across town and country can be seen from here.
 All rooms are air conditioned, have hair dryers, TV, tea and coffee making facilities and all the services of the Califa.

 The most beautiful of the 'Pueblos Blancos'

-Vejer was declared a town of National Historic & Artistic importance in 1978 and was promoted to the national listing of Spain's top ten most beautiful towns in 2013.
+Vejer was declared a town of National Historic & Artistic importance in 1978 and has been in the national listing of Spain's top ten most beautiful towns since 2013.